dlt-hub/dlt-init-openapi/README.md

 **Commands**:

-- `generate`: Generate a new OpenAPI Client library
+- `init`: Generate a new dlt source
-- `update`: Update an existing OpenAPI Client library

 ### `dlt-openapi init`